 Thinking beyond the possible is the school’s motto, but only small caged animals make the cut on this pet-friendly campus.
 Fraternity and sorority mascots are the exceptions, with pets living in the respective organizations’ houses.
 Rabbits and rodents are the preference here…not surprising for one of the country’s leading independent research institutions.

 Case Western Reserve University is laid out on 500 acres and is surrounded by cultural, educational, medical, religious, and social services institutions.
 The pet friendly college’s location is right in the middle of several area museums, a vibrant downtown, and a very diversified West Side Market.

 The student body represents all 50 states and 92 other countries.
 The Higher Learning Commission of the North Central Association of Colleges and Schools and the Association of American Universities can’t both be wrong.

 - You can learn more about Case Western Reserve University’s campus life here

 18. University of Northern Colorado

+This pet friendly college focuses on connecting teaching to research.
+Hopefully, the newly adopted pet policy will be a successful experiment that enables the school to grow and extend more services to more pets and student pet owners.
 Embracing hands-on learning will also support and guide the program as it develops over time.
-Based on the university's past experiences and examples, it will take the students' input to heart when making decisions about the program in the future.
+Based on the university’s past experiences and examples, it will take the students’ input to heart when making decisions about the program in the future.

 - You can learn more about the University of Northern Colorado’s residential life here